Have questions? Leave your message here or Schedule a quick call with our manager now

 Inventory sync

-Push real-time inventory levels from your warehouse back to merchant stores.
+Push inventory levels from your warehouse back to merchant stores.
+Therefore, your team can keep stock data more accurate across connected eCommerce channels.

 03